rogchap/rogchap.com/content/posts/building-an-assembler.md

 ---
 title: "Building an Assembler"
-date: 2019-07-27T15:04:23+10:00
+date: 2019-07-28T13:04:23+10:00
 type: post
 tags:
 - Go
-draft: true
 ---

 I recently completed the first part of the awesome "[From Nand to Tetris](https://www.nand2tetris.org)" course.
-For project 6 you have to build an Assembler for the HACK Computer using a high level language of your choice; naturally I did my project using Go.
+For project 6 you build an Assembler for the HACK Computer using a high level language of your choice; naturally I did my project using Go (Golang).

 The HACK Assembly language is very simple, and an Assembler could be written using string manipulation in less than 50 lines of code.
 However, I've always wanted to build a lexer/scanner and parser in Go and thought this would be a great little project to do so.
 ```c